-Many of the following objects and materials come into contact with people and foods on a daily basis, like:
+Many objects and materials come into contact with people and foods on a daily basis, like:

-Each and any of these can constitute a source of contamination due to microorganisms present on their surface or unwanted substances transferred to the food during contact.
+Each of these materials may constitute a source of contamination, due to the micro-organisms present on their surface or undesired substances released onto the food during contact.

-ECO Certificazioni has a team of qualified evaluators and thirty years of experience in the Certifications field, making it possible to meet the specific needs of organizations.
+ECO Certificazioni boasts a team of qualified assessors and three-decades of experience in the Certifications to meet the specific needs of Organisations.